CNBC Senior Analyst and Commentator, Trailblazing Financial Journalist,

 “Financial markets send messages.
 Heed them because forewarned is forearmed with respect to future economic, political and geo-political events.” – Ron Insana

-As a financial journalist, Ron stands alone as someone who ran his own hedge fund – experience that adds to the depth of his insights.
-He’s also written for Money magazine, USA Today, and authored four bestselling books on investing and reading the financial market.
-In Ron’s speeches, he explains how Wall Street, Main Street and Washington intersect – translating the market signals and political maneuvers into actionable information everyone can understand and use to protect what they have and find opportunities in any type of market condition.
+As a financial journalist, Ron stands alone as someone who ran his own hedge fund – experience that makes his insights all the more valuable.
+He’s also written for Money magazine, USA Today, and authored four bestselling books on investing and reading the financial markets.
+In Ron’s speeches, he looks at how Wall Street, Main Street and Washington are intersecting – and translates the market signals and political maneuvers into actionable information everyone can understand and use to protect what they have and navigate an uncertain future.

 Ron Insana was a trailblazer; among the first group of financial journalists who launched the Financial News Network (FNN) in 1984.
 When FNN merged with CNBC in 1991, Ron continued to cover the most important stories affecting the financial markets as an anchor and correspondent on CNBC and on other NBC news outlets.
 In the process, he became one of the most visible reporters broadcasting financial news.